elizavetasemenova/elizavetasemenova.github.io/_posts/2017-08-08-C++-easily-compiled-in-command-line.md

 <b>g++ -Wall first_compile.cc -o first_compile</b>

-where 'first_compile.cc' and 'first_compile' are the names of the input and output files, respectively.
+where <em>'first_compile.cc'</em> and <em>'first_compile'</em> are the names of the input and output files, respectively.
 Now run the program with

 <b>./first_compile</b>

-Alternatively, we can create a shell script called 'first_compile.sh' and list both compillation and execution the commands in it (see below).
-Then it suffies to run
+Alternatively, we can create a shell script called <em>'first_compile.sh'</em> and list both the compillation and execution commands in it (see below).
+Then it suffies to type

 <b>sh first_compile.sh</b>

 in your command line.

-Here are the code that gets you started and the corresponding shell script:
+Here are the code, that gets you started, and the corresponding shell script:
 <script src="https://gist.github.com/elizavetasemenova/6b89a0a9ccc9337dbbd4faf4a83114af.js"></script>

 Now we can compile away and develop some high performance routines in C++!